Kingston A400 Review (120GB): Affordable entry-level drive

 A TBW rating is not equivalent to instant death once your drive reaches the threshold, but it’s an indication of the memory cells’ life span.
 And more importantly, it is a warranty limitation.

 40TB for the 120GB Kingston A400 might not sound like much (and it is a lower rating than the popular Samsung 860 EVO).
-But over the warranty period of three years, this comes out to 36.5 GB of writes per day.
-It’s a relatively safe bet that the average user of this drive will never come close to this average.
+But over the warranty period of three years, this comes out as 36.5 GB of writes per day.
+It’s a relatively safe bet that the average user of this entry-level drive will never come close to this average.
 So the warranty terms are more than acceptable considering the price bracket.

 It comes as no surprise that nether the sequential transfer rates nor, in particular, 4K writes can compete with more expensive TLC drives such as the 860 EVO.
 But again, this is a low-cost drive and it actually delivers more than its claimed sequential performance.
 The SF-2281 Intel drive used to be a reasonably high-end drive a few years ago, based on more expensive MLC NAND.
 It apparently has trouble keeping up even with today’s budget SSDs though.